JamesAHo/Personal-Spotify/README.md

 ## Description

 Music is essential, I always want to keep up with the most recent album drops from my favorite artists.
 The best way to do this is to create a website that have all of the features I need.
 I have created this website as a simple day to day use to listen and explore different kind of music genres.
-Please visit this [**link**](https://personal-spotify.netlify.app/)
+Please visit this [link](https://personal-spotify.netlify.app/) for the demo

 ## Technologies